cghuisunshine/wiregurad_setup/docs/part2.md

 - **Use careful firewall rules** to avoid locking yourself out.
 - **Check logs** if something isn’t working: `sudo journalctl -u wg-quick@wg0` on many distributions.

-Now you’re all set to **move on to Part 3** and set up your clients so they can connect to your newly configured VPN server!
+Now you’re all set to move on to [_Configuring Clients_](part3.md) and set up your clients so they can connect to your newly configured VPN server!